drieschel/object-creator/README.md

 // Instantiate the creator
 $creator = new ObjectCreator();

+// Adding a class mapping for arguments from type DateTimeInterface.
+// All arguments from type DateTimeInterface will be instantiated as DateTimeImmutable
+$creator->setClassMapping(\DateTimeInterface::class, \DateTimeImmutable::class);

 // Registering a DateTime instantiator which knows how to
-// instantiate an object that implements the DateTimeInterface
+// instantiate objects that implements the DateTimeInterface
 $creator->registerInstantiator(new DateTimeInstantiator());

 // Instantiate an object